-- PF-A.1.
-Reduce existing deficiencies by investing in needed public facilities and infrastructure to serve existing and future development. - PF-A.2.
+- b.
+Prioritize investments in projects that connect communities and positively influence the life of all San Diegans. - c.
+Prioritize investments in projects that serve the greatest number of people and where the needs are the greatest. - PF-A.2B3.
 Address current and future public facility needs by pursuing, adopting, implementing, and maintaining a diverse funding and management strategy. - a.
 Ensure effective management and optimal allocation of all financial resources for both capital and operational needs. - b.
 Maximize operational and capital efficiencies. - c.
 Continue to develop, evaluate, and apply innovative public infrastructure and facility financing mechanisms and strategies.
-Employ a public infrastructure financing strategy that includes a variety of financing mechanisms such as: - Supporting state and local government fiscal reform efforts which provide an equitable redistribution of property tax proceeds or other revenues to the City from the state; - Assuming an active leadership role in planning and implementing infrastructure investments on a collaborative regional basis and apportion, as applicable and appropriate, eligible infrastructure expenses to support regionally beneficial capital improvements projects; - Coordinating with all appropriate authorities and agencies for a more efficient use of shared resources, and increased joint use of facilities and services; - Adopting new, or increase existing, CIP funding sources for needed public facilities and infrastructure; - Working in partnership with stakeholders to design a bond measure to address the City's unfunded needs for capital improvements projects to support development; - Adopting facilities, infrastructure, improvements and/or maintenance districts, and other special assessments for locally prioritized facilities and/or services; - Pursuing Regional Comprehensive Plan and Smart Growth Incentive Program funding for transportation projects that have been prioritized consistent with Section B, Public Facilities and Services Prioritization, of this element;
+Employ a public infrastructure financing strategy that includes a variety of financing mechanisms such as: - Supporting state and local government fiscal reform efforts which provide an equitable redistribution of property tax proceeds or other revenues to the City from the state; - Assuming an active leadership role in planning and implementing infrastructure investments on a collaborative regional basis and apportion, as applicable and appropriate, eligible infrastructure expenses to support regionally beneficial capital improvements projects; - Coordinating with all appropriate authorities and agencies for a more efficient use of shared resources, and increased joint use of facilities and services; - Adopting new, or increase existing, CIP funding sources for needed public facilities and infrastructure; - Working in partnership with stakeholders to design a bond measure to address the City's unfunded needs for capital improvements projects to support development; - Adopting facilities, infrastructure, improvements and/or maintenance districts, and other special assessments for locally prioritized facilities and/or services; - Pursuing Regional Comprehensive Plan and Smart Growth Incentive Program funding for transportation projects that have been prioritized consistent with Section B, Public Facilities and Services Prioritization, of this element; - Continuing to use and seek a broad range of funding sources to finance public facilities and infrastructure;